EV-Spring-2025/hw3-ryan20120208/README.md

 4. Adjusting the softening value appears to have little or no visible effect on the simulation outcome in this jelly model.

 ### 2. Sand (model=wolf_whitebg-trained)
+We start from the baseline original simulation parameter settings: n_grid = 200, substep_dt = 2 × 10⁻⁵, grid_v_damping_scale = 1, and softening = 0.

+To better understand the effect of each parameter, we conducted a series of ablation study, including lowering n_grid, reducing substep_dt, adjusting grid_v_damping_scale, and varying softening.

 | Parameter | PSNR (dB) | YouTube video link |
 |-----------|----------:|--------------------|